 Labour warned against strengthening hunt laws amid Boxing Day parades

-It comes as tens of thousands of people are set to gather for Boxing Day hunt parades.
+It comes as tens of thousands of people gathered for Boxing Day hunt parades.

 Labour has been warned to end its “running attack” on rural communities, as tens of thousands of people are set to gather for Boxing Day hunt parades.